 The details of the individuals are passed to the local hospital from where the study approach letter pack will have been sent from.
 The hospital (care centre) will then further screen the potential participants and invite those potentially suitable into the hospital (care centre) if the individual is suitable consent will be requested and baseline data and a baseline blood sample taken (2 tubes of 3.5ml in Serum Stabilisation Tubes).
-All of the baseline data being requested will be asked of the participant, however their medical notes will be reviewed and data extracted for the participants latest levels of serum creatinine and serum albumin measured as part of the routine care for their inflammatory condition, as this data will be used to classify the clinical status of participants with regard to their ability to interact with methotrexate - as methotrexate is protein bound, and creatinine levels are to report on any kidney disease - this is purely to describe the patient population - there are no levels that would be recorded that could exclude an individual.
+(At specific sites where there is scientific and operational capacity, and participants consent an additional 30ml of blood will be taken).
+All of the baseline data being requested will be asked of the participant, however their medical notes will be reviewed and data extracted for the participant's latest levels of serum creatinine and serum albumin measured as part of the routine care for their inflammatory condition, as this data will be used to classify the clinical status of participants with regard to their ability to interact with methotrexate - as methotrexate is protein bound, and creatinine levels are to report on any kidney disease - this is purely to describe the patient population - there are no levels that would be recorded that could exclude an individual.